AntonioFasano/BloomR/src/bremacs.md

     ${BLOOMR}\main\bremacs\share\emacs\site-lisp\site-start.el

-In normal conditions, that is, when the enviroment variable `$EMACSDBG` is not set to 1, the `site-start.el` executes the elisp script:
+In normal conditions, that is, when the environment variable `$EMACSDBG` is not set to 1, the `site-start.el` executes the elisp script:

     ${BLOOMR}\main\bremacs\share\emacs\site-lisp\bremacs\br-init.el

-This is the main BRemacs init script setting configuration parmateters and loading required add-on libraries.
+This is the main BRemacs initialisation script setting configuration parameters and loading required add-on libraries.
 Its  main function `br-init-main` calls ancillary functions which:

 - set Emacs path variables;
-- set Emacs standard or package specifc variables;
+- set Emacs standard or package specific variables;
 - load external libraries, including a number  of BRemacs specific libraries in located in  `${BLOOMR}\main\bremacs\share\emacs\site-lisp\bremacs`.
 - load Emacs init file